Deuce Bigalow: European Gigolo: Cast

 The film also includes cameos by Elisabetta Canalis as a castle lady and Dutch actress Chantal Janzen as a Scandinavian porn star.
-Wes Takahashi, former animator and visual effects supervisor for Industrial Light & Magic, makes a cameo appearance as a news reporter, and Katie Downes appears as a widow cleaner lady.
+Wes Takahashi, former animator and visual effects supervisor for Industrial Light & Magic, makes a cameo appearance as a news reporter, and Katie Downes appears as a window cleaner lady.

 Production

 Disney declined to produce the sequel through their Touchstone Pictures label, deeming it inappropriate for a PG-13 rating, as they aimed to avoid the R rating of the original film.
 Consequently, the film was picked up by Sony Pictures, which retained the distribution rights.
-Disney however retained 5% of the film's box office gross.
+Disney, however, retained 5% of the film's box office gross.
 To promote the film, Sony organized a "Man-Whore of the Year" contest in collaboration with Maxim, held in Las Vegas.

 Eddie Griffin verified in an interview that "a really old stuffed cat" was used during the scene where T.J.
 Hicks is attacked by a cat.